Twins win 3-2 in extra innings, sweep Tigers in doubleheader

-MINNEAPOLIS — Marwin Gonzalez singled home Willians Astudillo in the eighth inning, and the Minnesota Twins rallied to beat the Detroit Tigers 3-2 and sweep Friday’s doubleheader.
+MINNEAPOLIS (AP) -- Marwin Gonzalez singled home Willians Astudillo in the eighth inning, and the Minnesota Twins rallied to beat the Detroit Tigers 3-2 and sweep Friday's doubleheader.

-Astudillo started on second base with the eighth inning considered an extra inning due to the seven-inning doubleheader rule.
-Gonzalez hit a grounder up the middle and Detroit centre fielder Derek Hill, making his major league debut, bobbled the ball, allowing Astudillo to score easily.
+Astudillo served as Minnesota's automatic runner at second in the eighth inning of the seven-inning game.
+Gonzalez hit a grounder up the middle, and Detroit center fielder Derek Hill, making his major league debut, bobbled the ball, allowing Astudillo to score easily.

 Sergio Romo (1-1) pitched a perfect seventh and Trevor May picked up his second save in four chances as Minnesota won its fourth straight game.